lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

     static styles = [ css`...`, css`...`];
     ```

-The static `styles` property is _almost always_ the best way to add styles to your component, but there are some use cases you can't handle this way—for example, customizing styles per instance.
+The static `styles` class field is _almost always_ the best way to add styles to your component, but there are some use cases you can't handle this way—for example, customizing styles per instance.
 For alternate ways to add styles, see [Defining scoped styles in the template](#styles-in-the-template).

 ### Using expressions in static styles {#expressions}